jamesread/Faridoon/CONTRIBUTING.md

 documented well so it's difficult to understand how your change might affect the general direction and roadmap of this project without asking.

-The preferred way to communicate is probably via GitHub issues.
+The preferred way to communicate is probably via Discord or GitHub issues.

 ## Mechanics of submitting a pull request

-When you are ready for a PR, please see the link:.github/PULL_REQUEST_TEMPLATE.md[pull request template].
+When you are ready for a PR, please see the [pull request template](.github/PULL_REQUEST_TEMPLATE.md).